d11wtq/dockerpty/README.md

 This is a safe operation and all resources are restored back to their original states.

+> **Note:** dockerpty does support attaching to non-tty containers to stream container output, though it is obviously not possible to 'control' the container if you do not allocate a pseudo-tty.

 ## How it works

 In a terminal, the three file descriptors stdin, stdout and stderr are all